The Foggy Dew (Irish songs): Earlier songs called "Foggy Dew"

-Easter Rising
+Charles O'Neill's "Foggy Dew"

-Another song called "Foggy Dew" was written by Fr (later Canon) Charles O’Neill from Portglenone, County Antrim (1887–1963), a priest of the Diocese of Down and Connor who was then a curate at St. Peter's Cathedral, Belfast, and later in life was parish priest of Kilcoo and later Newcastle, County Down.
+Another song called "Foggy Dew" was written by Fr.
+Charles O’Neill (1887–1963) from Portglenone, County Antrim, a priest of the Diocese of Down and Connor who was at the time of writing the lyrics a curate at St. Peter's Cathedral, Belfast, and later in life was parish priest of Kilcoo and later still Newcastle, County Down.
 O'Neill was ordained in St. Patrick's College, Maynooth in 1912.

-The music is from a manuscript that was in possession of Kathleen Dallat, sister of Michael Dallat of Ballycastle.
+The music is from a manuscript that was in possession of Kathleen Dallat, sister of Bishop Michael Dallat of Ballycastle.
 That manuscript gives Carl Hardebeck as the arranger.
 It is the same air as the traditional love song The Moorlough Shore.

 "The Foggy Dew" is a product of the political situation in Ireland in the aftermath of the Easter Rising and World War I.

 Approximately 210,000 Irishmen joined up and served in the British forces during the war.
 This created mixed feelings for many Irish people, particularly for those with nationalist sympathies.
 While they broadly supported the British war effort, they also felt that one of the moral justifications for the war, "the freedom of small nations" like Belgium and Serbia, should also be applied to Ireland, which at that time was under British rule.
-The 1915 Gallipoli slaughter of the young and mainly middle-class Irishmen who had joined up in response to John Redmond's call turned many people against the war.
+The 1915 Battle of Gallipoli, in which many young and mainly middle-class Irishmen who had joined up in response to John Redmond's call were killed, turned many people against the war.

 In 1916, Irish patriots led by James Connolly and Patrick Pearse, taking advantage of Britain being preoccupied by World War I, seized some of the major buildings in Dublin including the General Post Office, while others came out in Ashbourne and Galway in the Easter Rising.

 The brutal response to the Rising, and the execution of its leaders that followed, marked a turning point for many Irish people.
-The public revulsion at the executions added to the growing sense of alienation from the British Government.
+The public revulsion at the executions added to the growing sense of alienation from the British government.

 Canon O'Neill reflected this alienation when he wrote The Foggy Dew commemorating the few hundred brave men who had risen out against what was then the most powerful empire in the world.
 In 1919, he attended the first sitting of the new Irish Parliament, Dáil.
 The names of the elected members were called out, but many were absent.
-Their names were answered by the reply faoi ghlas ag na Gaill – "locked up by the foreigner".
+Their names were answered by the reply faoi ghlas ag na Gaill – "locked up by the foreigners” (literally, “by the Gauls/Normans”, but historically used for the English).

 These events had a profound effect on O'Neill and some time after this he wrote The Foggy Dew telling the story of the Easter Rising and reflecting the thoughts of many Irish people at the time who now believed that the Irishmen who fought for Britain during the war should have stayed home and fought for Irish independence instead.